What I Miss about Being in Love

 Carrying Love Beyond the Destination

 Love was never about him.
-But I miss being heard by someone.
+But I do miss being heard.

 It didn't belong to Miami.